geoscixyz/gpg/content/magnetics/magnetics_susceptibility.rst

 Soils
 -----

 (Summarized from Breiner, 1973) Magnetic susceptibility of soils might be expected to be related to the magnetite content of parent rocks.
 However magnetite is more resistant to weathering than other minerals.
-It is also denser than average materials and therefore subject to depositional concentration.
+It is also denser than average materials and therefore subject to dispositional concentration.
 In addition, organic action is thought to be responsible for the formation of maghemite from other non-magnetic forms of iron oxide.
 For all these reasons, soils have very variable susceptibilities, and may have higher susceptibilities than suggested by the parent rocks.
 In any case, soil susceptibility can significantly impact ground-based surveys, creating noisy results that are often difficult to explain, or mitigate.

 Buried metal
 ------------